NaryxHaxns/5-o-clock-tarot/README.md

-for and educational background in theater, a merger of childhood loves in a minesweeper game that is thematically set to the Jabberwocky, as well as a collaborative project on a favorite pasttime: gaming.
+for and educational background in theater, a merger of childhood loves in a minesweeper game that is thematically set to the Jabberwocky, as well as a collaborative project on a favorite past-time: gaming.
 As soon as my mind was set on tarot I immediately set to scaffolding the deck.
-I couldn't readily find an API that would suit my needs, therfore I chose to begin the process of isolating all properties of the card I was going to require, such as the name, arcana, divinatory meanings, etc. This deck was a living entity of its own...one
+I couldn't readily find an API that would suit my needs, therefore I chose to begin the process of isolating all properties of the card I was going to require, such as the name, arcana, divinatory meanings, etc. This deck was a living entity of its own...one